craig-willis/icasa/docs/variables.md

 | Variable  | Variable measured |
 | Method    | Method used |

-In BETYdb, variables are implicitly quantitative -- characteristics that can be measured or counted.
+Variables appear to be strictly quantitative.

-Triats are statistics summarizing the measurement of variable in a context (site, species, cultivar, date/time).
+Triats are statistics summarizing the measurement of a variable in a context (site, species, cultivar, date/time).
 The method of measurement belongs to the trait, not the variable.

-### Examples
+### Example

 Below is the CSV output from BETYdb for search "a_biomass cassava":
 ```